-Bulgaria.
 We own a majority interest in the principal distribution company in Bulgaria.
-In the year ended December 31, 2012 we distributed 9,186 GWh of electricity to end-consumers.
-As of December 31, 2012, we distributed electricity to approximately 2.0 million connection points in Bulgaria and had a market share of approximately 42% according to data published by the State Commission for Energy and Water Regulation.
-Our distribution grid losses in Bulgaria were 1,345 GWh of electricity in the year ended December 31, 2012, representing a decrease of 84 GWh, or 5.9%, from 1,429 GWh in the year ended December 31, 2011.
+In the year ended December 31, 2016 we distributed 9,306 GWh of electricity to end-consumers.
+As of December 31, 2016, we distributed electricity to approximately 2.1 million connection points in Bulgaria and had a market share of approximately 31% according to our data.
+Our distribution grid losses in Bulgaria were 1,212 GWh of electricity in the year ended December 31, 2016, representing a decrease of 15 GWh, or 1.2%, from 1,227 GWh in the year ended December 31, 2015.

-Our distribution business in Bulgaria is regulated by the State Commission for Energy and Water Regulation.
-A license is necessary in order to distribute electricity, which is issued by the State Commission for Energy and Water Regulation for a maximum term of 35 years.
-Our license for the distribution of electricity in Bulgaria was issued on

-August 13, 2004 and expires on August 13, 2039.
-Prices for distribution services are also regulated by the State Commission for Energy and Water Regulation.
+Our distribution business in Bulgaria is regulated by the Energy and Water Regulatory Commission.
+A license is necessary in order to distribute electricity, which is issued by the Energy and Water Regulatory Commission for a maximum term of 35 years.
+Our license for the distribution of electricity in Bulgaria was issued on August 13, 2004 and expires on August 13, 2039.
+Prices for distribution services are also regulated by the Energy and Water Regulatory Commission.

-For more information on our local disputes in Bulgaria relating to the local regulator's recent measures regarding regulated tariffs, please see "Our Business-Legal Proceedings -Proceedings with the Bulgarian State Commission for Energy and Water Regulation and related Disputes".
+For information on our local disputes in Bulgaria, please see "Description of the Issuer-Legal Proceedings-Bulgaria".